Explore the Levels of Change Management

 10. Location – a physical geographical place that provides facilities for a stated purpose.

-The ADKAR Model is still the easiest, quickest way to plan a change, even when the change requires high levels of flexibility and agility.
+The Prosci ADKAR® Model is still the easiest, quickest way to plan a change, even when the change requires high levels of flexibility and agility.
 After completing the Yesterday-Tomorrow Exercise, you can apply the outputs to each ADKAR element to arrive at targeted, actionable steps quickly.

-A – For teachers, targeted action steps for building Awareness include enabling senior leaders from the school systems organization explain to students, teachers and parents in a clear and compelling way why the shift to online learning is required.
-They should also express the urgency of making the change now along with risks to the educational system if the change is not successfully managed.
+Awareness – For teachers, targeted action steps for building Awareness include enabling senior leaders from the school systems organization explain to students, teachers and parents in a clear and compelling way why the shift to online learning is required.
+They would also express the urgency of making the change immediately, along with risks to the educational system if the change is not successfully managed.

-R – To ensure that the change delivers desired outcomes (achievement of learning objectives by the students), teachers need Reinforcement in the form of positive recognition for their efforts in making the shift from the classroom to online learning.
+Reinforcement – To ensure that the change delivers desired outcomes (achievement of learning objectives by the students), teachers need Reinforcement in the form of positive recognition for their efforts in making the shift from the classroom to online learning.
 This recognition must come from senior leaders.
-Practical steps could include leaders observing teachers in action and providing positive feedback on their efforts and ensuring access to additional support as needed.
+Practical steps could include leaders observing teachers in action, providing positive feedback on their efforts and ensuring access to additional support as needed.

-Although detailed assessments and the five traditional change management plans won't help with crisis-related changes requiring a rapid response, the ADKAR Model is still the easiest, fastest way to plan a change.
-If yesterday’s plan could be invalid tomorrow, combining the Yesterday-Tomorrow framework with the ADKAR Model can yield concrete, actionable steps while enabling you to re-adjust as needed.
+Although detailed assessments and detailed, traditional change management plans won't help with crisis-related changes requiring a rapid response, our ADKAR Model is still the easiest, fastest way to plan a change.
+Combining the Yesterday-Tomorrow framework with the ADKAR Model yeilds concrete, actionable steps while enabling you to re-adjust as needed

 Andrew Horlick